Reference Daily Intake: History

-In 1993 the FDA published new regulations mandating the inclusion of a nutrition facts label on most packaged foods.
+In 1993, the FDA published new regulations mandating the inclusion of a nutrition facts label on most packaged foods.
 Originally the FDA had proposed replacing the percent U.S. RDAs with percent daily values based on the 1989 RDAs but the Dietary Supplement Act of 1992 prevented it from doing so.
-Instead it introduced the RDI to be the basis of the new daily values.
+Instead, it introduced the RDI to be the basis of the new daily values.
 The RDI consisted of the existing U.S. RDA values (still based on the 1968 RDAs as the FDA was not allowed to change them at the time) and new values for additional nutrients not included in the 1968 RDAs.

 In 1997, at the suggestion of the Institute of Medicine of the National Academy, the RDAs became one part of a broader set of dietary guidelines called the Dietary Reference Intake used by both the United States and Canada.
 As part of the DRI, the RDAs continued to be updated.

 On May 27, 2016, the FDA updated the regulations to change the RDI and Daily Values to reflect current scientific information.
 Until this time, the Daily Values were still largely based on the 1968 RDAs.
 The new regulations make several other changes to the nutrition facts label to facilitate consumer understanding of the calorie and nutrient contents of their foods, emphasizing nutrients of current concern, such as vitamin D and potassium.
 The revision to the regulations came into effect on 26 July 2016 and initially stipulated that larger manufacturers must comply within two years while smaller manufacturers had an additional year.
 On May 4, 2018, the FDA released a final rule that extended the deadline to January 1, 2020, for large companies and to January 1, 2021, for small companies.
-During the first six months following the January 1, 2020 compliance date, the FDA worked cooperatively with manufacturers to meet the new Nutrition Facts label requirements, and did not focus on enforcement actions regarding these requirements during that time.
-In the interim, products containing old or new facts panel content may be on market shelves at the same time.
+During the first six months following the January 1, 2020 compliance date, the FDA worked cooperatively with manufacturers to meet the new Nutrition Facts label requirements and did not focus on enforcement actions regarding these requirements during that time.